nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 canonical_url: 'https://www.iamdeveloper.com/posts/impressions-of-polywork-3pbp/'
 template: post
 ---
+*This post was sponsored by Polywork, but it is my own authentic review*

 Polywork is a new professional platform that has been getting a lot of attention lately.
 I can't remember exactly where I came across it initially on Twitter.
 I think [Ali Spittel](https://twitter.com/ASpittel) may have Tweeted about it.

 ## Getting Access to Polywork